dzalf/LMZ14203-Power-Module-Board/README.md

 6. This board has been designed and populated with high-quality components only.
 6. Easy 3.3V/5.0V selection through a flip of a switch.
 Note: **DO NOT** hot-swap the voltage (while load or Vin are connected).
 Disconnect the board before selecting the output voltage.

 If you need access to the CAD files, please get in touch.
+The first one was a small batch that might need some minor improvements based on your kind feedback and comments.
+However, based on my tests, so far, so good!
+I will upload the final version once the design is mature enough.
 KiCAD design available only!

 Cheers!